-Net Position - Net position represent the difference between assets and liabilities.
+Net Position - Net position represent the difference between assets and deferred outflows and liabilities and deferred inflows.
 Net position is reported as restricted when there are limitations imposed on their use through external restriction imposed by creditors, grantors, or laws and regulations of other governments.
 The Academy applies restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available.
-Net position invested in capital assets consist of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction, or improvement of those assets.
+Net investment in capital assets is equal to capital assets net of accumulated depreciation, reduced by any obligations to put the asset in use.